Kele Okereke: Personal life

 In the early years of Bloc Party's fame, Okereke was often uncomfortable with media interviews that focused on his position as a black man in British rock music, and speculation about his sexuality when he was still closeted.
 Okereke wrote in 2011 that he felt a subtext in interviews mentioning his race, namely that he was being told that British rock music was not for black people.
 In 2007, Okereke contrasted his introverted personality with the more stereotypical rock singer bravado of his contemporaries Tom Meighan of Kasabian and Johnny Borrell of Razorlight, saying "they're gonna be a footnote in history in 10 years' time.
 There's no battle in them.
 There's no conflict".

 In October 2008, Okereke moved to Berlin to seize the city's music orientated spirit.
 He then moved to New York City until 2011, and said that the experience made him "radicalised as a black man" as he noted segregation in the United States; he said that the situation was better in the UK as his music was appreciated by largely white audiences.

 In March 2010, Okereke came out as gay in a BUTT magazine article.
 He then gave an interview and appeared on the June 2010 cover of Attitude magazine.
 He had previously been reluctant to discuss his sexuality, though he had compared himself to bisexual musicians Brian Molko and David Bowie.
 Additionally, he has discussed the homoerotic story behind the Bloc Party song "I Still Remember" and its semi-autobiographical nature.
 In June 2010, he was named as the "Sexiest Out Gay Male Artist" by music website LP33 in its annual survey.

-In 2010, Okereke launched his personal website at iamkele.com.
+Since at least 2010, Okereke's personal website has been at iamkele.com.

 In 2017, Okereke and his boyfriend of seven years became the father of a daughter via surrogacy in the United States.
 Around the same time, he left Shoreditch in East London for a new home south of the Thames, as "I was fed up with the grey and people vomiting in the streets.
 I wanted some green and some anonymity, to insulate myself from that world".

 Okereke endorsed Labour's Jeremy Corbyn in a 2017 webchat with The Guardian.
 In 2022, Okereke gave his opinion that apart from some artists such as Slowthai, Idles and Billy Bragg, few were standing up to racism in the United Kingdom.
 When Brandon Flowers of the Killers praised Morrissey's music after being asked about the latter singer's racially charged comments, Okereke responded by saying "It does matter.
 It absolutely matters what people say and the fact that no one is willing to challenge [Flowers] on this to me is quite disgusting.
 Shame on [Flowers] and shame on Morrissey".

+Kele's first cousin is the hip-hop artist Tobe Nwigwe; their mothers are sisters.